cometbft/cometbft/spec/abci/abci++_app_requirements.md

 that is if:
 - The application has persisted a block at a height higher than the blocked saved during `state_stored`.
 - The `block_stored` step persisted a block at a height smaller than the `state_stored`
-- And the difference between the heights of the blocks persited by `state_stored` and `block_stored` is more than 1 (this corresponds to a scenario where we stored two blocks in the block store but never persisted the state of the first block, which should never happen).
+- And the difference between the heights of the blocks persisted by `state_stored` and `block_stored` is more than 1 (this corresponds to a scenario where we stored two blocks in the block store but never persisted the state of the first block, which should never happen).